guilhermebrv/calculator-for-tips/README.md

 - **Modal Transition:** Created a smooth transition between the calculation screen and the result screen using a modal.

-- **MVVM Architecture:** Adopted the MVVM design pattern to enhance code organization and maintainability.
+- **MVVM Architecture + Viewcode:**: Transformed the project architecture to adhere to the MVVM (Model-View-ViewModel) design pattern using ViewCode.
+This adaptation from the initial MVC (Model-View-Controller) and Storyboard structure in the course's project sketch resulted in a more organized and modular codebase.

 ## How to Use